 1. INTRODUCTION

-In line with the rapid development of deep learning in computer vision, the potential of automated algorithms that can assist doctors has drawn attention for past few years.
-Especially in digital pathology where pathologists perform visual assessment using whole-slide-images (WSIs) acquired from histology slide, it has been expected to reduce the diagnostic cost which is inevitably incurred by leveraging the power of deep learning.
-As part of this, nuclear segmentation and classification algorithms in H&E stained tissue images as been developed over the past few years.
-However, it’s usually difficult to acquire a lot of annotated datasets which are of good quality in this field.
-In addition, most of pathologic tissue images have nuclear class imbalance problem because of their diverse appearance.
-Therefore it's essential to develop method which can further exploit limited data to improve data-efficiency.
-Here we focus on image augmentation for improving data-efficiency.
-Our proposed augmentation is a variant of [1] which we think has some limitations.
-One of the limitations of [1] is that it makes unnatural images in which the pasted objects could lie in existed objects.
-This could damage the core information of small nuclear objects and has little effect.
-For this reason, we just paste nuclear objects to empty region in training image where they wouldn’t be overlapped with existed nuclear objects so that the essential characteristics of nuclear can be preserved.
-The other limitation is that it has restriction that objects are copy-pasted between only two images.
-To overcome this restriction and give more regularization to model, we make the whole nuclear set which include whole nuclear objects from training data so that we can efficiently extract and paste diverse objects from random images to random images.
-With these tricks, combining proposed copy-paste augmentation with base augmentation provide gains of + 0.21 PQ, 0.6 mPQ in 5-Fold cross validation setting.
+With the rapid development of deep learning in computer vision, the potential of automated algorithms that can assist doctors has drawn the attention of researchers for the past few years.
+Especially in digital pathology, where pathologists perform visual assessment using whole-slide-images acquired from histology slides, it has been expected that by leveraging the power of deep learning, diagnostic costs, which are inevitably incurred, could be reduced.
+Hence, nuclear segmentation and classification algorithms in hematoxylin and eosin (H&E) stained tissue images have been developed over the past few years.
+However, it is usually difficult to acquire sufficient annotated datasets that are of good quality in this field because of the expensive and laborious annotation work.
+In addition, most pathologic tissue images have nuclear class imbalance issues because of their diverse appearance.
+Therefore, it is essential to develop a method that can exploit limited data to improve data efficiency.
+Here, we focus on image augmentation for improving data efficiency.
+Our proposed augmentation is a variant of that developed in [1], which has some limitations.
+One of the limitations of the technique in [1] is that it makes unnatural images in which the pasted objects could lie on existing objects.
+This could damage the core information of small nuclear objects and has little impact.
+Hence, we paste nuclear objects to empty regions in training images, where they will not overlap with existing nuclear objects and the essential nuclear characteristics can be preserved.
+Another limitation is that objects can be copy–pasted between two images only.
+To overcome this restriction and provide more regularization to the model, we generate the whole nuclear set, which includes whole nuclear objects from training data; hence, we can efficiently extract and paste diverse objects from random images to random images.
+With these features, combining the proposed copy–paste augmentation, with base augmentation provided gains of + 0.21 PQ, 0.6 mPQ in 5-fold cross-validation setting.

-The main contributions of our work are as follows:
+The main contributions of our work were as follows:

-(1) Proposal of new augmentation which is readily applicable and appropriate for nuclear segmentation in digital-pathology domain.
+(1) Proposal of a new augmentation technique that is readily applicable and appropriate for nuclear segmentation in the digital pathology domain.

-(2) Advantage of alleviating nuclear class imbalance problem inevitably incurred in histology datasets for nuclear segmentation.
+(2) Advantage of alleviating nuclear class imbalance problem that inevitably occurs in histology datasets during nuclear segmentation.

 2. METHOD